hongl-fnst/dnf/README.md

 #### 3.1.4.1 manage srpm packages & spdx files

-If you want to manage manage srpm or spdx you can run "dnf-host install" by adding the following options:
+If you want to manage srpm or spdx you can run "dnf-host install" by adding the following options:

    (1) --with-srpm
 ```